rafaelfiume/Prosciutto-Mob/README.md

  ![app](docs/image/choose-profile.png) ![app](docs/image/list-of-products.png)

-Click in one of the listed products to know more about them.
+Click in one of the listed products to know more about it.

  ![app](docs/image/prod-desc-expanded.png) ![app](docs/image/prod-desc-collapsed.png)

-Image and description are retrieved from Wikipedia.
+Images and the content in the "About Variety" section are retrieved from Wikipedia.

  ![app](docs/image/prod-desc-expanded-hor.png)